betaglot/plantabeta/docs/guide/What/WhatTreePlanting.md

 :::

-::: details What types of Land are planted?
+::: details What does a typical ?

 :::